Děvín

 Děvín (Mayden Berg) is a double peak mountain in the Pavlov municipality in the South Moravian Region of the Czech Republic.
 With an elevation of 550 m, it is the highest mountain of the Pavlov Hills within the Mikulov Highlands, and of the Pálava Protected Landscape Area.

-It is located right on trace where runs line of drainage divide of Upper Thaya drainage and Thaya/Morava mesodrainage.
+It is located right on trace where runs line of drainage divide of Upper Thaya drainage and Thaya/Morava meso-level drainage.

 History

 The summit of Děvín has the remains of a huge Iron Age hill fort, while the ancient Amber Route runs neighbors of the mountains base, and all archaic roads in landscape, originally created by animals and later overtaken by humans.
 The area around base of the mountain is permanently settled longer than last 30,000 years.
 Since Cromagnos hunters, ower Celtic tribes settlement, Roman fortress, Great Moravia hillforts (Strachotín and Děvín).

 Geology

 The entire Děvín massif consists mainly by Jurassic limestone, i.e. series of rocks generated during sedimentation.

 The body of the Děvín is strongly modulated, with outcrops and cliffs (klippe/crag) of pure, hard and white limestone of Later Jurassic origin, called Ernstbrunn limestone.